metagenlab/chlamdb/docs/tutorial/website.rst

 --------------------------------
 Homology search - Blast
 --------------------------------
-With this analysis you can perform a blast search of on or more sequence of interest (either an amino-acid or a nucleotide sequence) against one more genomes of your database.
+Perform a blast search of one or more sequences of interest against one more genomes of your database.
+Either an amino-acid or a nucleotide sequence can be given as input.

-You can control:
+Set up:
-    *the type of homology search according to your input file:
+    * the type of homology search according to your input file:
-        -blastp, tblastn with an aa sequence
+        * -blastp, tblastn with an aa sequence
-        -blast_ffn, blast_fna, blastx with a nt sequence *e-value
+        * -blast_ffn, blast_fna, blastx with a nt sequence
+    *e-value
     *maximum number of hits to display

-The alignment to matching sequences can be visualised in the following plot, and a list of the entries with info about the matching contigs or locus tag is displayed below.
+The alignment to matching sequences can be visualised in the following plot, and a list of the entries and the corrisponding matched contigs or locus tag is displayed below.
-The locus tags are clickable and linked to the protein annotation view page (PUT INTERPAGE LINK TO THAT EXPLANATION)
+| The locus tags are clickable and linked to the protein annotation view page (PUT INTERPAGE LINK TO THAT EXPLANATION)
 \

 .. figure:: ../img/blast_hits.png